 - 1/4 cup cold water

 - 1/2 cup glucose syrup or corn syrup

 - 1 tablespoon glycerin

 - Combine gelatin and cold water; let stand until thick.
 Place gelatin mixture in top of double boiler and heat until dissolved.

 - Add glucose and glycerin, mix well.
 Stir in shortening and just before completely melted, remove from heat and stir in vanilla.
 Mixture should cool until lukewarm.

 - Place 4 cups confectioners' sugar in a large bowl.
 Make a well in the center and using a wooden spoon, stir in the lukewarm gelatin mixture.
 Mix in sugar and add more a little at a time, until stickiness disappears.
 Knead in remaining sugar.
 Knead until the fondant is smooth, pliable and does not stick to your hands.
 If fondant is too soft, add more sugar; if too stiff, add water (a drop at a time).
-Use fondant immediately or store in airtight container in fridge.
-When ready to use, bring to room temperature and knead again until soft.
+IMPORTANT NOTE: IF YOUR FONDANT IS WET OR TOO SOFT WHILE MIXING, ADD MORE SUGAR.
+IT CAN DIFFER DEPENDING ON CLIMATE AND INGREDIENTS.